markaggar/Water-Monitor/README.md

   - in_range_only: count only while flow is within the low-flow threshold
 - The sensor latches on across nonzero usage and clears only after zero-flow for the configured time.

+### Tank refill leak basics
+- What it detects: clustered, similar-sized refills (e.g., multiple toilet tank refills) that suggest a slow leak.
+- Event source: the integration’s “Last session volume” updates; the tank sensor listens for completed sessions and examines their volumes.
+- Similarity: two refills are considered “similar” if the absolute difference is within the configured similarity tolerance percentage of the latest refill.
+- Trigger: when the number of similar refills within the configured window reaches the repeat count.
+- Clearing: when no similar refills occur for the configured idle period; optional cooldown prevents immediate re-triggering.
+- Guards: refills below Minimum or above Maximum (if set) are ignored to avoid false positives from noise or large draws unrelated to tank refills.

+Tuning tips
+- Minimum refill volume: set just below your typical toilet refill to ignore tiny noise.
+- Maximum refill volume: set just above a toilet refill to ignore showers/sprinklers; set 0 to disable the cap.
+- Similarity tolerance: start around 10%; increase if your meter reports variable volumes per flush.
+- Repeat count and window: choose how many similar refills within what time should indicate a leak (e.g., 3 within 15 minutes).

 ### Hot water
 - Provide an optional binary sensor that reflects when hot water is active
 - Hot water time is accumulated during active sessions and summarized as a percentage